South Korea political crisis hits Park rating, consumer confidence

 South Korean investigators have since widened their anti-graft probe into Park's aides and businesses, raiding the offices of Samsung Group, South Korea's largest family-run conglomerate, and Lotte Group this week.

-Hundreds of thousands of people took to the streets of Seoul on Saturday in the fourth straight weekend of protests against Park, the biggest public demonstrations in South Korea since the 1980s.
+Mass protests against Park over the past four weekends have been the biggest public demonstrations seen in South Korea since the 1980s.

-More than a million people are expected to gather again on Saturday, including about a thousand farmers, raising concerns of a clash with police trying to prevent the crowd from marching on the presidential Blue House.
+On Saturday, more than a million people are expected to gather again, including about a thousand farmers, raising concerns of a clash with police trying to prevent the crowd from marching on the presidential Blue House.

-Park, whose five-year term ends in February 2018, has resisted calls to resign but has apologized twice.
+Park, whose five-year term ends in February 2018, has apologized twice over the affair but is resisting calls for her resignation.
+Even some members of her ruling Saenuri Party have said she should step down, but she would risk losing immunity against prosecution if she did.

-South Korea's opposition parties are working towards launching impeachment proceedings against her but they need votes from Park's ruling party if the motion is to succeed.
+Meantime, opposition parties are canvassing for support to impeach her.
+While the opposition parties control parliament, they would have to garner votes from Park's own party to secure the two-thirds majority needed to pass a motion to impeach her.